International writers often have to make choices about which literary agents to approach. Here’s a quick guide to help you make a decision.

 You can apply the same basic tests.
 Truth is, no one cares too much.
 And if your manuscript is absolutely amazing, then no one will care at all.

-And what about if you were an American living permanently in the UK? or a Brit living permanently in the US?
+But what about if you were an American living permanently in the UK?
+Or a Brit living permanently in the US?

 Well, our even fuzzier fifth rule is: